FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 # Intro and Note

-This is the minimal minimal viable benchmark (MMVB) designed and developed by the members of the sub-group (topic group) “Symptom assessment”, which is the part of the ITU focus group “Artificial Intelligence for Health”.
+This is a backend of a minimal minimal viable benchmark (MMVB) designed and developed by the members of the sub-group (topic group) “Symptom assessment”, which is the part of the ITU focus group “Artificial Intelligence for Health”.
 The minimal minimal viable benchmark is a prototype and does not reflect in any possible way real methods, techniques, approaches, etc. that the members (including commercial companies) use in their products.

 As mentioned on [the focus group website](https://www.itu.int/en/ITU-T/focusgroups/ai4h/Pages/default.aspx): “The ITU/WHO Focus Group on artificial intelligence for health (FG-AI4H) works in partnership with the World Health Organization (WHO) to establish a standardized assessment framework for the evaluation of AI-based methods for health, diagnosis, triage or treatment decisions.
 Participation in the FG-AI4H is free of charge and open to all.”